By Chris Craft

 The Largemouth Bass gets the most attention; many anglers visit Lake Anna in March and April looking for that bass of a lifetime.
 Lake Anna does not have a minimum size requirement to keep a bass; most anglers practice catch and release, as they are a popular tournament fish.
-If you do keep some, please remember that the creel limit is five per day, per angler.
-A trophy fish by Virginia guidelines is a fish that weighs 8 pounds and or measures 22 inches in length.
-The lake record was caught on March 20, 1985, and my personal best weighing in at 9 pounds, 1 ounce was caught on March 13, 2012.
+If you do keep some, the creel limit is five per day, per angler.
+A trophy fish by Virginia guidelines is a fish that weighs eight pounds and/or measures 22 inches in length.
+The lake record was caught on March 20, 1985, and my personal best weighing in at nine pounds, one ounce was caught on March 13, 2012.
 So, it can be said that the best time to catch a true giant largemouth from Lake Anna is during March.

 There are many ways to catch bass as they move from their winter hideouts.
-In early March when the water first starts to warm up, they will slowly start making a move to shallower water.
+In early March, when the water first starts to warm up, they will slowly start making a move to shallower water.
 Keep in mind that deep water nearby is a must.
-They will still be very lethargic, and you will almost have to hit them in the nose with your bait to entice a strike.
 My best overall bait this time of year is a suspending jerkbait.
-This bait fish imitator comes in a variety of sizes and colors.
-I try to keep in mind what they may be feeding on and match the color and size to that—it may be Threadfin Shad, Blueback Herring or even Crappie—and I have colors for all three of those to match the situation.

 They will stay in these areas all summer long until the water temperature starts to drop back off in the fall—usually by mid-October they are shallow again, as this is the beginning of the fall feeding frenzy.
-Look for shad and blueback herring in the backs of creeks actively chasing bait balls all day long.
 Small crankbaits, spinnerbaits, lipless crankbaits, hard jerkbaits and soft jerkbaits are all great bait fish imitators and will catch fish for you.

 As the winter months close in, those anglers brave enough to outlast the elements can be rewarded with giant bass and heavy bags to bring onto the scales.
 Vertical jigging is one of the best ways to catch them at this time of year.
 Learning your electronic devices is a must for this type of fishing.

 The Black Crappie, also known as specks, freckles and silver perch, comes in a close second to the Largemouth Bass for Lake Anna anglers.
 These tasty panfish are hearty fighters and plentiful throughout Lake Anna—though up lake has better fishing than down lake.
-There are many trophy-sized crappies in Lake Anna, but they are the exception and not the rule.
-For a crappie to be considered a trophy in Virginia, they must be either 2 pounds or 15 inches.
-We weigh in several every year at Fish Tales, fishing and boating headquarters located in Mineral, for our customers.
+For a crappie to be considered a trophy in Virginia, they must be either two pounds or 15 inches.
 Though there is no minimum size on crappie in Lake Anna, there is a 25 fish per day, per angler creel limit.
-Personally, I try not to keep any fish less than 10 inches.

-During summer, they’re in deep boat docks, deep bridge pilings, deep rock piles and some will just suspend over deep water.
-Did you notice the common denominator for the summertime?
-Deep!
+During summer, they’re around deep boat docks, deep bridge pilings, deep rock piles and some will just suspend over deep water.
 The most popular place to catch them during the summer is around the many bridge pilings throughout the lake.
-They can be anywhere from 10 feet all the way down to 30 feet; a small minnow on a one-sixteenth or one-eighth-ounce jighead will produce the best results.
+A small minnow on a one-sixteenth or one-eighth-ounce jighead will produce the best results.

 The most important part of crappie fishing is the rod, reel and line.
 To thoroughly enjoy crappie fishing, a lite or ultra lite rod is a must.
-These fish are very hard fighters for pan fish; if you have too large of a rod, it is really no fun at all.
-A 6-pound test line is really about as heavy as you will want to use; I use a 4-pound test line about 90 percent of the time.
-The best part about crappie fishing is that these are great angling fish for kids—once you find them, the action can last for hours in just one spot!
+A six-pound test line is really about as heavy as you will want to use.
+The best part about crappie fishing is that these are great angling fish for kids.

-Fall is now over and wintertime is setting in; the water temperature is now in the low forties; and the fish have pulled out of the shallows.
+Fall is now over and wintertime is setting in.
+The water temperature is now in the low 40s and the fish have pulled out of the shallows.
 Some fish will relocate to deep brush piles and back to the bridge pilings, but most will just suspend over deep water and follow the bait balls around.
-However, I do fish for them at this time of year.

-The striper fishing on Lake Anna has gotten better over the past several years and many more anglers are pursuing them.
-Though we do not see many trophy-class fish caught, we do see many in the 10-pound plus range, but most are an average of five to seven pounds.
+The Striped Bass, or striper, fishing on Lake Anna has gotten better over the past several years and many more anglers are pursuing them.
+Though we do not see many trophy-class fish caught, we do see many in the 10-pound-plus range, but most are an average of five to seven pounds.
 For a landlocked, fresh water striper to be considered a trophy in Virginia, they have to be at least 20 pounds or 37 inches.
 In order to keep a striper on Lake Anna, the minimum length has to be 20 inches, and the creel limit is four per day, per angler.

 There are several ways to catch them, such as trolling, live bait, vertical jigging and casting artificial lures to them.
-Out of all these different ways, my favorite way is to cast to them, with vertical jigging coming in second.
 If you plan on using live bait, plan on getting out of bed very early and trying your luck at attracting bait to a light hung under a bridge and throwing a net on them.
-Store-bought bait will work on occasion, but native bait—Gizzard Shad or Blue Back Herring—is by far the best.
+Native bait—Gizzard Shad or Blue Back Herring—is by far the best.

-In March you can find me chasing striper up in the two river arms of the lake.
-They are usually feeding heavy on small black crappie at this time of year, so my bait of choice is a suspending jerkbait that I have painted especially for me in a color we call “tuxedo purple.”
-The only place you can buy one is at Fish Tales.
+In March, you can find me chasing striper up in the two river arms of the lake.
+They are usually feeding heavy on small black crappie at this time of year, so my bait of choice is a suspending jerkbait that I have painted in a color we call “tuxedo purple.”

-As April rolls around, I have turned my attention to bass and crappie, but you can still catch striper.
-If you can locate the schools of fish up lake in shallow water, try casting a broken back redfin to them, and be sure to fish the bait all the way back to the boat.
-I have had several heart-stopping strikes only a couple of feet from the boat.
+As April rolls around, you can locate the schools of fish up lake in shallow water.
+Try casting a broken back redfin to them, and be sure to fish the bait all the way back to the boat.

 As we head into fall, the striper will begin to follow the bait movement up lake where you can use birds to give away the location of the schools.
-Once you have located the fish, be sure not to run your outboard into the school—this will shut them down.
-Instead, start casting a minimum of 100 yards from them while you move into position with your trolling motor.
-A 4-inch paddle tail swimbait rigged on a one-fourth-ounce jig head is my all-time favorite lure; the color depends on the mood of the fish.
+Cast a minimum of 100 yards from them while you move into position with your trolling motor.
+A four-inch paddle tail swimbait rigged on a one-fourth-ounce jig head is my all-time favorite lure.
 A sensitive rod is a must for this; most of the strikes will be very subtle and a too heavy of a rod will hide these strikes from you.

 You can chase striper like this all the way through the winter as well.
 Once the water temperatures drop below 40 degrees, the bite will be very slow; that is, if they are feeding at all.

-Another species to stretch your fishing line is the "wiper", this fish is a hybrid between a Striped Bass and a White Bass.
-These hearty fish were stocked in Lake Anna four years ago, and are now being caught on a regular basis.
-They are strong and plentiful, but like the Striper they must be 20 inches long to keep.
-The daily creel limit is four per person per day, this is combined with the Striper.
+Another species to stretch your fishing line is the “wiper”, this fish is a hybrid between a Striped Bass and a White Bass.
+They are strong and plentiful, but like the striper they must be 20 inches long to keep.
+The daily creel limit is four per person per day, this is combined with the striper.
 You cannot have four wiper and four striper in your possession.
-They can be caught on a variety of baits from top water to jigging spoons to swim baits.
+They can be caught on a variety of baits, from top water to jigging spoons to swim baits.
 Look for them schooling just as you would striper.

 Images from Chris Craft